 Current results

-Coefficient of Variation (CV) of the morphological plasticity data from the SCMD was calculated by dividing the calculated mean by the calculated standard deviation.
+Coefficient of Variation (CV) of the SCMD morphological plasticity data was calculated by dividing the calculated mean by the calculated standard deviation.
 Interestingly, after performing linear regression analysis, the CV did not show significant correlation to replicative lifespan (p=0.3542).
 Further, it was shown that there was significant correlation between SCMD mean and SCMD standard deviation (p<2.2e-16).
 It is possible that the correlation of these two parameters may have offset each other in the calculation of the CV, thus skewing the results of the linear regression.
 Due to this, the calculated standard deviation served as the robustness proxy for morphological plasticity and showed a significant correlation to replicative lifespan (p=1.349e-05).

 Regression Analysis